 Safety Features Including PEN Fault Protection

-The Wallbox Pulsar Max comes with built-in earthing protection (O-PEN), which not only enhances safety but also allows for easier installation by eliminating the need for a separate earth rod in most cases.
+The Wallbox Pulsar Max comes with built-in earthing protection and 6mA DC residual current detection, which not only enhances safety but also allows for easier installation by eliminating the need for a separate earth rod in most cases.
 This streamlined setup can save on installation costs and keeps the installation neat.

 Safety features like this are just as important as charging speed, especially if you want something that fits the usual UK install requirements.